Scroll to top

 Language

-For majority of workcamps you will need at least basics of English.
-The most important thing is to participate and not to be afraid to talk with others and workcamp is great opportunity to learn that.
+with others and workcamp is a great opportunity to learn that.
 You don’t need any certificate or diploma of your language skills.
-If more advanced language level or other language than English is needed, you will find it in a description of every project.
+If a more advanced language level or other language than English is needed (for example Spanish, German, French, Russian, etc.), you will find it in a description of every project.

 Registration fee

-• Countries that require Global Volunteering Cycle
+• Countries within the Global Volunteering Cycle

 When volunteering in those countries, you have to participate at a pre-departure meeting.